na-na-hi/renget/archive/frozenvan.md

-![Image description](https://i.imgur.com/Iev7zl9.png) **Buddha, Jesus and Lizbeth** Go on an Isekai Adventure with Buddha, Jesus, and a succubus who keeps trying to tempt the party! https://beta.character.ai/chat?char=Pb6Ay6ibmIO48a4tOgy5NbonVdc-RiUFduLjYs5BxWA https://booru.plus/+pygmalion605
+![Image description](https://i.imgur.com/Iev7zl9.png) **Buddha, Jesus and Lizbeth** Go on an Isekai Adventure with Buddha, Jesus, and a succubus who keeps trying to tempt the party!
+I have a longer version with a lorebook but that's very token greedy https://beta.character.ai/chat?char=Pb6Ay6ibmIO48a4tOgy5NbonVdc-RiUFduLjYs5BxWA https://booru.plus/+pygmalion605
 GPT 4 version: https://files.catbox.moe/poxumx.png